WebAssembly/wasi-threads/README.md

 ### Traps

-When a thread caused a trap, it terminates all threads in the process similarly to `proc_exit`.
+When a trap occurs in any thread, the entire process is terminated.

 ### Process exit status